WordPress Plugin Business Blueprint: How to Build, Launch, and Sell Your First Plugin

-We know the term “Content is King”, and it’s true.
-The upward demand of the content proves the term.
+We know the term “content is king,” and it’s true.
+The upward demand for the content proves the term.

 The recent January 2020 core update acknowledges the utmost necessity of quality content.
 91% of B2B marketers are relying on content marketing.
 While 86% of B2C marketers consider content marketing as their prime strategy.

-You can get this job done through several ways like,
+You can get this job done in several ways like,

 - Providing video tutorials